stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/helm.md

 This is the most basic deployment workflow.
 You have a single Helm chart (which is exactly the same across all environments).
 It is deployed to multiple targets using a different set of values.

-### 2. Chart promotion between environments

-?

-### 3. Chart promotion between repositories and environments
+### 2. Chart promotion between repositories and environments

 A more advanced workflow (useful in organizations with multi-location deployments) is the promotion of Helm releases between both repositories and environments.